andresebr/kumodd/README.md

 **[service]**

-    The type of cloud service being accessed.
-The default service is Google Drive, which is the only service supported currently.
+    Specify the cloud service.

     `-s gdrive` access a Google Drive account.
-(This is the default action).
+(This is the default action.)

 **[action]**